Skip to main content

 Lowers blood pressure

-High blood pressure, or hypertension, is one of the main risk factors for heart attacks, heart disease and strokes.
-However, research has found that garlic - in the form of supplements - may have the ability to lower blood pressure and improve cardiovascular health.
+High blood pressure (hypertension) is a key contributor to heart attacks, heart disease and strokes.
+However, research has found that garlic - in the form of supplements - may have the ability to lower blood pressure and improve heart health.

 A review of studies carried out in 2020 found that garlic extract lowered blood pressure and reduced stiffness in arteries - a problem linked to high blood pressure.

-It was also found to improve the richness and diversity of 'good' bacteria in the gut, which helps to boost digestive health3.
+It was also found to improve the richness and diversity of good bacteria in your gut, which helps to boost digestive health3.
 Studies have suggested that the allicin in garlic may help relax your blood vessels, allowing the blood to flow more easily4.

 Lowers cholesterol

-High cholesterol is when you have too much of a fatty substance called cholesterol in your blood and it can lead to heart problems and strokes.
+High cholesterol is when you have too much of a fatty substance called cholesterol in your blood and it can lead to heart conditions and strokes.

 Eating a healthy diet and exercising regularly - as well as avoiding smoking and not drinking too much alcohol - is important in keeping your cholesterol levels healthy.

-But research suggests that garlic may also help to lower your levels of 'bad' cholesterol - the type that contributes to cardiovascular problems5.
+But research suggests that garlic may also help to lower your levels of bad cholesterol (LDL) - the type that contributes to heart health issues5.

 Continue reading below